replicate/replicate-python/README.md

 ### FileOutput

 Is a file-like object returned from the `replicate.run()` method that makes it easier to work with models that output files.
 It implements `Iterator` and `AsyncIterator` for reading the file data in chunks as well as `read` and `aread()` to read the entire file into memory.

-Lastly, the underlying datasource is available on the `url` attribute.
+Lastly, the URL of the underlying data source is available on the `url` attribute.

-> [!NOTE]
-> The `url` attribute can vary between a remote URL and a data-uri depending on whether the server has
-> optimized the request.
-For small files <5mb using the syncronous API data-uris will be returned to
-> remove the need to make subsequent requests for the file data.
-To disable this pass `wait=false`
-> to the replicate.run() function.

-To access the file URL:

 ```python
 print(output.url) #=> "data:image/png;base64,xyz123..." or "https://delivery.replicate.com/..."